 Highly efficient vineyard equipment use is possible only with proficient operators and proficiency requires training.
 Every operator ought to be competent in equipment driving, maintenance, and task execution.
 In addition, they need to ensure attachments are properly set, calibrated, or otherwise adjusted before beginning a job.

 Where workable, multitask mechanical operations.
-For instance, sweeping berms and shredding prunings are two tasks that work well together (Fig. 2).
-Canopy hedging and disking is another common combination.
+For instance, sweeping berms and shredding prunings are two tasks that work well together (Figure 2).
+Canopy hedging and disking are another common combination.

-Using equipment that treat more than one vine row at a time also increases equipment efficiency.
-This includes vineyard sprayers with towers and/or booms that apply materials to two or more rows per pass (Fig. 3).
-Some larger vineyard operations have over-the-row tractors that can mow, disk, berm sweep, or dust two rows simultaneously (Fig. 4).
+Using equipment that treats more than one vine row at a time also increases equipment efficiency.
+This includes vineyard sprayers with towers and/or booms that apply materials to two or more rows per pass (Figure 3).
+Some larger vineyard operations have over-the-row tractors that can mow, disk, berm sweep, or dust two rows simultaneously (Figure 4).

 Maximum efficiency of mechanized vineyard operations requires thoughtful consideration of options for acquiring equipment, followed by careful equipment selection, maintenance, and utilization.